If you want a dog bed that is going to stay relatively clean and hygienic, you’ve probably looked at the following types of dog beds:

 - Frisco Steel-Framed Elevated Dog Bed (on Chewy) – Available in up to a 51.6 x 31.8 inch size bed.
 For dogs as big as 85lbs.

-- K9 Ballistics Cujo Cot Dog Bed on Amazon – Heavy Duty Chew Resistant Option
+- K9 Ballistics Elevated Chew Resistant Dog Bed on Amazon

 Why Elevated And Raised Beds For Protection Against Dust Mite, Mold and Mildew?

-Elevated beds are good for to protect against dust mites, mold and mildew for a few reasons:
+Elevated dog beds might be good to protect against dust mites, mold and mildew for a few reasons:

-- They are usually built specifically to be inside and outside beds – they will do better outside where they are more susceptible to mites and mold than a mattress type bed would be
+They are usually built specifically to be inside and outside beds – they might do better outside where they are more susceptible to mites and mold than a mattress type bed would be

 The Coolaroo elevated dog bed above is one of the most popular raised bed cheap options.